AshishKingdom/movie_crud_api_flask/README.md

-# Movies CRUD API with Flask and SQLAlchmeny
+# E-commerce CRUD API with Flask and SQLAlchmeny

 ## How to run?